Working with clients who may lack mental capacity

 The client may have capacity to make certain types of decisions, but not others.
 For example they may have capacity to make decisions about where they live and their care, but not have capacity to manage their finances to pay for the arrangements.

-If you have reasonable doubt about your client's capacity to give proper instructions, it’s your professional duty to satisfy yourself whether the client has the capacity to give instructions (RP v Nottingham City Council and Official Solicitor EWCA Civ 4).
+If you have reasonable doubt about your client's capacity to give proper instructions, it’s your professional duty under 3.4 the SRA’s Code of Conduct for Solicitors, RELs and RFLs to satisfy yourself whether the client has the capacity to give instructions (see also RP v Nottingham City Council and Official Solicitor EWCA Civ 4).

-The statutory test of capacity to make a property and financial affairs or personal welfare decision is contained in section 2(1) of the Mental Capacity Act 2005 (MCA).
+The statutory test of capacity to make a property and financial affairs or personal welfare decision is contained in section 2(1) of the Mental Capacity Act 2005 (MCA 2005).
 See The legal test for capacity to make decisions below.

 There is judicial debate about the relationship between the statutory capacity test and common law tests of capacity.
 The High Court has considered the position on the test for capacity to make a will and to make a lifetime gift, following the death of the testator and donor.
-You should take great care to ensure that the correct test is being taken for your client’s particular matter, as the law in this area is developing quickly.
+This is set out in more detail below.

 The test of capacity to conduct proceedings is covered below, along with other specific tests.